Don't bug out!

 Bugs can only transfer to a new head 5+ days after hatching and can lay eggs 7-10 days after hatching.
 If you find a baby bug within days of treating, it means a nit was missed when combing out.

-Split homes can be tricky - the best approach is to make sure everyone in both homes are checked thoroughly with a lice comb.
-Remember, hygeine has nothing to do with getting (or getting rid of) head lice.
+Split homes can be tricky - the best approach is to make sure everyone in both homes are checked thoroughly with a lice comb or at a professional removal place.
+Remember, hygiene has nothing to do with getting (or getting rid of) head lice.
 If someone keeps getting head lice, it's most likely because someone close to them has it and not the environment.

 You want the safest, most efficient options for your family.
-Using lice killing shampoo can clear the way of any bugs to make combing out the nits easier and faster.
-Using products that are free from chemicals and still kill bugs are your best chance at stopping the cycle should you miss nits while combing.
-A high quality lice comb is important because it can save hours of combing compared to combs that come in kits found at the pharmacy.
+Using lice killing shampoos can get rid of most bugs to make combing out the nits easier and faster.
+Using products that are free from chemicals and eliminate bugs are your best chance at stopping the cycle should you miss nits while combing.
+A high quality lice comb is important because it can save hours of combing compared to combs included in the kits found at the pharmacy.

 Bugs are resistant to the chemicals found in over the counter products.
-This study was done on Rid and Nix specifically, but the same chemical is found in many over-the-counter and prescription products as well.
-Lice professionals acknowledge seeing time and again live bugs after parents have reported treating with prescriptions or over-the-counter products the day before or within a few days.
+This study was done on Rid and Nix specifically, but the same and similar chemicals are found in many over-the-counter and prescription products as well.
+Lice professionals acknowledge seeing live bugs time and again after parents have reported treating with prescriptions or over-the-counter products within a few days.

-This site is not intended to promote any one product or service, but it is however, intended to give you the best information with the most effective and safe options to help your family rid yourselves of head lice.
-Anything listed on this site is free from harmful chemicals and proven to work well when assisted with combing.
+This site is not intended to promote any one product or service, but it is however, intended to give you the best information with the most effective and safe options to help you rid your family of head lice.
+Check out our product page for products free from harmful chemicals and proven to work well when assisted with combing.

 Studies show that we don't have to do nearly as much as we once thought in our environment.
 Here's a study to support this.

 Spraying the house: Spraying chemicals or solutions around the house is just not needed.
-It's rare for a bug to even fall off the head and therefore, there is no need to spray.
-Whit it is possible, you can follow the steps above and be fine.
+Bugs off the head are dying.
+Follow the steps above and you'll be fine.

 Split homes: If you're child spends their time between two or more households, remember, bugs die off the head in 24 hours.
 So, if they haven't been to a house in a day, no need to worry about that house.
 Just follow the steps above with the house they have been to in the last 24 hours.
-If you cannot get rid of lice and it "keeps coming back" it's not because of anything in the home or environment, it is either someone close to them who has it and is going undetected or it was not fully removed in the first place.
+If you cannot get rid of lice and it "keeps coming back" it's not because of the environment, it is either someone close to them has it and is going undetected or it was not fully removed in the first place.
 Performing a head check with a high quality lice removal comb is the best way to rule someone out from having head lice.
-It is always a good idea that all memebers of both houses get professionally checked.
-This helps solve any problem on one home blaming another for not getting rid of it.
+It is always a good idea that all members of both houses get professionally checked.
+This helps solve any thoughts of one home being the reason a child keeps getting lice.
 Remember, it's not in the environment, it's in the heads.

 If you choose the DIY route, we recommend continuing to comb every 2-3 days for 3 weeks.
-You do not have to comb for hours on end, but just to make sure you are not finding anything else, especially if it's been going around your extended family or child's friendship circle or sports team.
+You do not have to comb for hours on end, but you do want to make sure you are not finding anything else, especially if it's been going around school, extended family, child's friendship circle or sports team.